 5.2.2.
-Backyard poultry system
+The backyard poultry system

-Backyard poultry production in Tanzania is a traditional sector at smallholder level, and has an important position in the rural household economy, supplying high quality meat and eggs, and increasing income, for rural farmers (URT, 2016).
+Backyard poultry production in Tanzania is a traditional sector at the smallholder level, and has an important position in the rural household economy, supplying high quality meat and eggs and increasing income for rural farmers (URT, 2016).
 The local chicken ecotypes are well adapted to local circumstances and resistant to diseases.
 They are kept under free range and find their own feed.
 Often the birds get leftovers or food not suitable for human consumption.
 Housing is often limited to night shelters, and medical care is very limited.
 This low-input system for poultry also has a relatively low production level in terms of egg and meat production, with high death rates.
 The flock size per household generally varies from 10 to 30 (URT, 2012; Boki, 2000), and occasionally up to 150 chickens (Kisungwe, 2012).
 In the backyard these chickens are generally kept in small scale traditional system by the rural poor and managed by women and children.
 They play a vital role in households by providing an important source of high-quality nutrition, an income, as well as quick cash to pay for medicine, food, transportation or school fees, and manure.
 They supply over 70% of the poultry meat and eggs consumed in rural areas as well as about 20% in urban areas (URT, 2010).
 Its demand in urban centres is high as most people in Tanzania prefer the taste of local chicken over the taste of exotic breeds that are perceived as rather tasteless due to their rearing method; local chickens are also considered free of antibiotics, hormones and other harmful chemicals (Mlozi et al., 2003).

 The socio-economic importance of backyard poultry is not in the absolute income generated, but rather in the ability for women to generate cash revenues and nutrition at very low input costs.
-In the alternative scenario the in-kind income increases slightly when adding feed quality and fencing measures.
+In the alternative scenario, the in-kind income increases slightly when adding feed quality and fencing measures.

 Backyard poultry contributes equally to nutrition and cash inflow of rural households.
-As show in figure X, a large share of the total offtake of chicken (about 30%) kept by a household is used for own consumption rather than sold.
-For a reference household owning 29 chickens, the value of consumed poultry meat and eggs, in-kind income, amounts to \$56, more than half of the income of \$87 in sales.
-A full overview of in-kind and financial income is provided in Annex 2.
+A large share of the total offtake of chicken (about 30%) kept by a household is used for own consumption rather than sold.
+For a reference household owning 29 chickens, the value of consumed poultry meat and eggs, in-kind income, amounts to \$56, more than half of the income of \$87 in sales (Figure 27).

 When a chicken is sold, there is a large profit, as there are virtually no input costs.
 The \$56 of in-kind income include \$9 value of consumed eggs.
-The majority of eggs are however being hatched rather than consumed (Figure X).
+The majority of eggs are however being hatched rather than consumed.

-Figure 29 Annual in-kind and financial income from backyard poultry for a household (\$/household/year).
+Figure 27 Annual in-kind and financial income from backyard poultry for a household (\$/household/year).
+Source: Baltussen et al., 2019.